 I could see no sign of he little fish and was getting quite worried until I spotted him underneath yet another plant.
 He had, for the first time, voluntarily swum the length of the pond.
 I dropped a couple of pellets in his vicinity and was gratified to see him eating and swimming around.
 He was doing okay…

-The surface of the pond was empty… not a fish in sight… yet by the time I had taken the last few steps across the deck, forty of them were waiting to be fed, with several of them, taking a leaf from Simon’s book and sticking their faces out of the water, looking hopefully… and confidently… in my direction.
+A little later, we went out to inspect the garden and feed the fish.
+The surface of the pond was empty, not a fish in sight, yet by the time we had taken the last few steps across the paving, forty of them were waiting to be fed, with several of them raising their faces out of the water, looking hopefully and confidently in our direction.
 They know the footsteps that herald food.

-I have, in the past, removed them from their pond to treat their maladies in medicated buckets.
+I have, in the past, removed them from their pond to treat their maladies in medicated buckets… a stressful, frightening process for them, when they cannot know my aim is to help them heal.
 When water levels have brought near disaster, I and others of my kind have worked to put things right and ease their suffering.
 They have not seen as they gasped and struggled, only felt the fresh inflowing of clean water.
 Sometimes there is a muddied pool where all seems dark, dull and the visibility is poor.
-The fish cannot know that this is when the pump at the bottom of the garden is being cleaned or the stream dredged for their benefit, yet they will play in the crystal waters that such murkiness precedes.
+The fish cannot know that this is when the pump at the bottom of the garden is being cleaned for their benefit, yet they will play in the crystal waters that such murkiness precedes.

 Meeting the eyes of a fish whose language and mode of living is so different from mine is a strange feeling.
 They move through different dimensions, up and down, with a freedom mirrored by the birds in the air.
 It is odd to realise that this creature must see us as both alien and, in our own terms, godlike, when it has a freedom in movement we cannot know unless we enter its domain and mimic its movements.